u-blox/m2m-object-helper/README.md

 If your object includes one or more observable resources, i.e. ones which can change from their initial value, then you will need to do three things:

 - add a `getCallback()` function pointer, a callback capable of retrieving the new values from your application code so that the values in the LWM2M object can be updated,
-- your class will need to include an `updateObservableResources()` method that maps the values returned in getCallback() to the LWM2M object,
+- your class will need to include an `updateObservableResources()` method that maps the values returned in `getCallback()` to the LWM2M object,
 - your application will then arrange for the `updateObservableResources()` of your class to be called either periodically or when a value has changed.
-This class provides a default implementation of `updateObservableResources()` (which does nothing) so it is always safe to call this method on any LWM2M object.
+This class provides a default implementation of `updateObservableResources()` (which does nothing) so it is always safe to call this method on any object.

 For instance, if your object were a temperature sensor your `getCallback()` would take as a parameter a pointer to a structure of your creation, e.g.: